Diogo Jota: 2021–22: Domestic double and European final

-2022–23: Contract extension
+2022–23: Contract extension and recurring injuries

 Jota suffered a hamstring injury in the pre-season which made him miss the start of the season.
 On 2 August 2022, Jota signed a new long-term deal with the club.
 He made his return from injury on 3 September, replacing Darwin Núñez in the 80th minute of a 0–0 draw against rivals Everton in the Merseyside derby.
 On 12 October, Jota came off the bench in a Champions League match away to Rangers, before providing three assists in one match for the first time in his career to Mohamed Salah, who completed a hat-trick in the space of six minutes and twelve seconds of an eventual 7–1 win.
 On 16 October, he suffered a calf injury during Liverpool's 1–0 home win over Manchester City, which ruled him out for the 2022 FIFA World Cup.
 He returned from injury on 13 February, replacing Darwin Núñez in the 70th minute in a 2–0 victory against Everton.

+Having not registered a goal since 10 April 2022, Jota returned to scoring ways on 17 April 2023, with two goals in Liverpool's 6–1 away win over Leeds United.
+On 30 April, with Liverpool conceding a last minute equaliser, having led the match by three goals, Jota scored the dramatic late winner in added time in Liverpool's 4–3 home win over Tottenham Hotspur, leading him to be nominated for the Premier League Player of the Month award.
+After the season, Liverpool narrowly missed out on Champions League qualification.